faarmis/android-signaturepad/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+Modified and Redistributed only for used by FAARMis project, please see [NOTICE](https://github.com/faarmis/android-signaturepad/blob/master/README.md).